cmptrnb/Xray-examples/double-hop/README.md

 ## Step 3.
 Configure user PC

 Install WireGuard on the client as per https://www.wireguard.com/install.

-For example, for a Debian Linux client:
+For example, for a Debian/Ubuntu Linux client, open a terminal emulator window.
+Install WireGuard for Debian/Ubuntu:

 ```
 sudo apt install -y wireguard